dkvc/pwcode/README.md

 To set up the local development environment locally, follow these steps:

 1. Clone this repository to your local machine.
+2. Create a python virtual environment (venv).
-2. Install the required dependencies by running:
+2. Install the required dependencies in venv by running:

 ```bash
 pip install -r requirements.txt